 "When the statue opened, I tried to save him.
-I remembered Whistler telling me that Angel's blood could close the portal.
-So, I kissed him, told him I loved him then stabbed him, but it was pulling him.
+I remembered Whistler telling me Angel's blood could close the portal.
+So, I kissed him, told him I loved him, and then stabbed him, except the statue kept pulling him toward it.
 I held onto him so tight but I wasn't strong enough.
 As it started to close, I did the only thing I could think of; I killed him Nana.
 I couldn't send him to hell.
 He was Angel again, my Angel.
-I threw Kendra's favorite stake at him.
-He turned to dust before it snapped closed."
+I threw Kendra's favorite stake at him, and he turned to dust before it snapped closed."

 Buffy's entire body shook with sobs.
 Anne combed her fingers through her hair and waited for her to finish.

-"The statue was the only thing that was left; so, I took out all my anger, hurt and pain on it.
+"The statue was the only thing left; so, I took out all my anger, hurt and pain on it.
 Then I realized I had nowhere to go.
-Mom kicked me out, Kendra was dead, I was wanted for her murder, Giles and Willow were hurt and Xander," her voice trailed off.
+Mom kicked me out, Kendra was dead, I was wanted for her murder, Giles and Willow were hurt, and Xander..." her voice trailed off.

 "Lied to you oui

 , your anger is good; use it to burn away the grief.
-You are right to be angry.
-I would worry more if you weren't.
+You are right to be angry, and I would worry more if you weren't.
 You will see there are many in the world who hunger for what they think is theirs, because they claim it so.
 Lizbeth, never let anyone take from you what is your once it is in your hands."
-Her grandmother's voice held a note of steel behind it.
+Her grandmother's voice held a note of steel.